sisoe24/Nuke-Tools/README.md

   Clear the previous console output text.

-- `nukeTools.other.showToolbarButton`: `boolean`

-  Show the execute code button in the editor toolbar.

 - `nukeTools.network.enableManualConnection`: `boolean`

   If enabled, `nukeTools.network.port` and `nukeTools.network.host` will take over the default settings.
 This option is needed when connecting to another computer.